proxmox/proxmox-datacenter-manager/docs/roadmap.rst

 - Tags of Proxmox VE guests are now shown in the resource tree.
 - Add a panel displaying the notes of Proxmox VE nodes and datacenters.
-- Feature-gate functionality for Proxmox VE guests depending on the version of the remote.
+- Align available functionality for Proxmox VE guests with the version of the remote.
-- Allow the UI to render components base on the user's privileges.
+- Allow the UI to render components based on the user's privileges.
 - Remove a duplicate entry from the permission path selector.
 - Improve Proxmox Backup Server datastore panel by making the labels translatable.
 - Proxmox Backup Server remote tasks are handled correctly now.